-The second form of neuroplasticity is what many people traditionally think of as “addiction”, and is often displayed in increased substance-seeking behavior.
-Dr Rowan explains that addiction is most commonly associated with behaviors and substances that produce overwhelming feelings of reward.
+The second form of neuroplasticity is what many people traditionally think of as “addiction”, and is often displayed in increased substance-seeking behaviour.
+Dr Rowan explains that addiction is most commonly associated with behaviours and substances that produce overwhelming feelings of reward.

 Usually, those with a substance addiction also experience physical dependency.
 However, unlike physical dependency, the body does not seem to release less dopamine with each encounter.
 Rather, the positive response tends to heighten rather than diminish with each encounter[ix].